Aldus PageMaker: End of development

 The box cover for the InDesign 2 upgrade from PageMaker.
 This software was the successor to PageMaker.

 Development of PageMaker had flagged in the later years at Aldus and, by 1998, PageMaker had lost almost the entire professional market to the comparatively feature-rich QuarkXPress 3.3, released in 1992, and 4.0, released in 1996.
 Quark stated its intention to buy out Adobe and to divest the combined company of PageMaker to avoid anti-trust issues.
 Adobe rebuffed the offer and instead continued to work on a new page layout application code-named "Shuksan" (later "K2"), originally started by Aldus, openly planned and positioned as a "Quark killer".
 This was released as Adobe InDesign 1.0 in 1999.

 The last major release of PageMaker was 7.0 in 2001, after which the product was seen as "languishing on life support".
 Adobe ceased all development of PageMaker in 2004 and "strongly encouraged" users to migrate to InDesign, initially through special "InDesign PageMaker Edition" and "PageMaker Plug-in" versions, which added PageMaker's data merge, bullet, and numbering features to InDesign, and provided PageMaker-oriented help topics, complimentary Myriad Pro fonts, and templates.
 From 2005, these features were bundled into InDesign CS2, which was offered at half-price to existing PageMaker customers.

 No new major versions of Adobe PageMaker have been released since, and it does not ship alongside Adobe InDesign.

 Reception

-Comparing PageMaker's importance to that of VisiCalc and Lotus 1-2-3, InfoWorld in September 1985 said that the software was superior to competitors such as Ready, Set, Go! and Macpublisher, easy to learn, powerful, and fast.
-Stating that "Its powers virtually demand a Laserwriter", the magazine concluded that "if your group owns a Laserwriter, you've got to own Page Maker".
+InfoWorld compared PageMaker's importance with that of VisiCalc and Lotus 1-2-3 in September 1985, suggesting that the software was superior to competitors such as Ready, Set, Go! and MacPublisher, as it was easy to learn, powerful, and fast.
+The magazine stated that "its powers virtually demand a Laserwriter" and concluded that "if your group owns a Laserwriter, you've got to own Page Maker".

-BYTE in 1989 listed PageMaker 3.0 as among the "Distinction" winners of the BYTE Awards, stating that it "is the program that showed many of us how to use the Macintosh to its full potential".
+BYTE listed PageMaker 3.0 in 1989 as among the "Distinction" winners of the BYTE Awards, stating that it "is the program that showed many of us how to use the Macintosh to its full potential".

+InfoWorld said in 1993 that PageMaker 5.0 was superior to QuarkXPress and Ventura Publisher for business publishing.